divonlan/genozip/docs/genozip.rst

    | See: :ref:`dvcf`
    |

-.. option:: --allow-ambiguous.
-Used in combination with --chain - allow Insertion Deletion and Structural variants that Genozip isn't sure whether they are a REF⇆ALT switch or not.
-Absent this flag these variants would not be lifted and would remain Primary-only variants.

-   | See: :ref:`dvcf`
-   |

-.. option:: --reject-ref-alt-switches.
-Used in combination with --chain - Bi-allelic SNP variants with a REF⇆ALT switch are normally lifted and their INFO and FORMAT subfields modified to reflect the REF⇆ALT switch.
-With this option these variants are rejected from lifting and remain Primary-only variants.
+.. option:: --show-lifts.
+Used in combination with --chain - output successful lifts to the rejects file too, not only rejected lifts.

    | See: :ref:`dvcf`